 Potato : 1 big(optional)

 Wash the eggs very carefully and put for boil with enough water.
-Put in one spoon salt.
+Add in one tsp of salt.
 This helps the shell come out very easily.
 After the water comes to a boil, boil for another 5 minutes.
 Switch off, let it cool.

 Peel,wash and slice the onions thinly.
 Slit the green chillies.
 Wash and cut the potato into 4 pieces, first lengthwise and then widthwise.Get the ginger n garlic paste ready.
 All the spice powders should be kept in small bowls.
 Coconut milk poured in a cup.Peel off the shells from the eggs and slit both ends.

-At this stage, put in the lighty fried potato pieces.
+At this stage, add in the lighty fried potato pieces.
 Keep stirring for 1 minute.
 Pour in 1 tea cup of water.
 Cover and let boil till the potatoes are half done.

 Now open the cover and pour in the coconut milk.
 Add the slitted green chillies.
 No need to cover.
 After the curry comes to a boil, put in the eggs.
 Let boil for another 2 minutes.
 Switch off, you are done.